borfus/Simply-Scriptor/README.md

 ## Instructions

 Fill out the main_script.txt file with commands and run Simply Scriptor.
 Make sure they are in the same directory!
+You can use [Mouse Recorder](https://github.com/borfus/Simply-Scriptor-Mouse-Recorder) to help generate mouse commands.

 Commands will be executed until the program doesn't recognize a command (through typos or otherwise) or until it reaches the end.